svpino/twitter/README.md

 ## Less relevant stuff
 I still like these threads.
-I think they are helpful, but they aren't technical, nor do they fit in any other categories here.
+I think they are helpful, but they aren't technical, nor do they fit in any other category.

 * [The one with some strategies to improve the quality of the content you post on Twitter](https://twitter.com/svpino/status/1306070577841659904?s=20).
 *Sep 15, 2020*.